henryfaulkner/Seasonal-Lighting-Controller/README.md

 # Seasonal-Lighting-Controller

 Seasonal lighting project for car floorboard, driven by microcontroller.
-Written in C++.
+Written in C++/Arduino.